Query Attack by Multi-Identity Surrogates: Conclusion and future work

 We develop the QueryNet to exploit and improve both the GS and PS of surrogates to achieve great attack performance.
 The query-efficient comes from the novel usage of multi-identity surrogates as transferable attackers for their GS and transferability evaluators due to the PS.
 In our unified framework, surrogates are also creatively trained by NAS, further improving the performance.
 QueryNet reduces queries by about an order of magnitude while maintaining the highest fooling rate in our comprehensive and realistic evaluations.

-In the future, it is possible to design other attackers on QueryNet, e.g., by adopting more extensible architecture space, more transferable white-box attacks, and more advanced NAS strategies.
+Note that QueryNet cannot be applied to decision-based attacks by training surrogates with hard labels, because in this case, QueryNet still needs the model's soft outputs to greedily decide whether a query sample is more adversarial.
+And in the future, it would be interesting to explore the surrogate's usage in decision-based attacks.
+Also, it is possible to design other attackers on QueryNet, e.g., by adopting more extensible architecture space, more transferable white-box attacks, and more advanced NAS strategies.
 However, our attack is only applicable in digital space and thus does not exert imminent impacts to the deployed DNNs on life-concerning systems like physical attacks, which demand a stable invasion across cameras and sensors.